 No. We humans owe our lives to no one else, except those to whom we have ourselves given life — and then only while they are young and dependent.
 No citizens, ours, or those of any other nation on Earth, must risk or sacrifice their lives to spare the life of an unrelated other — whether a fellow countryman or a foreign stranger — unless doing so would spare the lives of their own children.
 The childless need not even act in defense of their own lives, though to not fight against one who knows no respect for self-sovereignty would be immoral by inaction — leaving to the innocent a world less secure.

-Furthermore, if one were to risk his life, let alone to sacrifice it, for the sake of those outside of one’s relative proximity—outside of one’s immediate capacity both to judge the merits of those to be aided, and to monitor the actual effects of the aid—if one attempted, for the sake of foreign citizens, to assassinate the President, for example—this too would be immoral.
+Furthermore, if one were to risk his life, let alone to sacrifice it, for the sake of those outside of one’s relative proximity — outside of one’s immediate capacity both to judge the merits of those to be aided and to monitor the actual effects of the aid — if one were to attempt, for the sake of foreign citizens, to assassinate the President, for example — this too would be immoral.
 To blindly forsake those in one’s immediate proximity for the sake of aiding unseen strangers would be a retreat from one’s soundest moral footing in the direction of a defiantly symbolic amoral gesture.
 And if this sacrifice then proved harmful to those within one’s own relative proximity — if the President, in this example, retaliated with an ill-measured force — this would clearly intensify the immorality of an already empty sacrifice.